mbierman/firewalla-tailscale-docker/README.md

 1.  **Authorize Device:** Go to the [Machines page](https://login.tailscale.com/admin/machines) and authorize your newly added Firewalla device.
 2.  **Enable Subnet Routes:** If you chose to advertise any subnets, you must enable them.
 Click the `...` menu next to your Firewalla device, select **Edit route settings...**, and enable the routes you want to use.

+### 🚪 Configuring an Exit Node

+An exit node allows you to route all of your internet traffic through your Firewalla, no matter where you are.
+This is useful for accessing the internet with your home IP address and for an extra layer of security when on public Wi-Fi.

-3.  **Enable Exit Node:** If you chose to enable the exit node, you must also enable it from the **Edit route settings...** menu for the Firewalla device.
+If you chose to configure your Firewalla as an exit node during the installation, you must enable it in your Tailscale admin console:

+1.  **Enable Exit Node:** In the [Machines page](https://login.tailscale.com/admin/machines), click the `...` menu next to your Firewalla device and select **Edit route settings...**.
+2.  **Enable the `Use as exit node` toggle.**

+Once enabled, you can select your Firewalla as an exit node from the Tailscale client on your other devices.

 ## 🗑️ Uninstallation